 “That is, a timeline with multiple goals can be created with the sign shop that supports the project’s flow,” Kelly says.
 “This includes consideration of other projects trade groups—for example, paint, wallpaper, flooring and ceiling—and their efforts within the same space.”

-The orders often will carry a warrantee—several sign solutions manufactured in the United States will offer longer warrantees, an advantage of working with a wholesaler, Whited says.
+The orders often will carry a warranty—several sign solutions manufactured in the United States will offer longer warranties, an advantage of working with a wholesaler, Whited says.

 “Orbus offers a lifetime warranty on its wayfinding systems,” Whited says.

 Warranties vary from company to company, but generally will be for one to five years on signage products, Freeman says.